srobo/website/_posts/2020-03-16-sr2020-competition-postponed.md

 ---
 layout: news
-title: Student Robotics 2020 Postponed
+title: Student Robotics 2020 Competition Postponed
 ---

 Following guidance from the UK government and the University of Reading, **we will need to postpone Student Robotics 2020** from the original date in April, until some time late June / early July.